On-device Semantic Selection Made Low Latency and Memory Efficient with Monolithic Forwarding: Evaluation

 We conduct an ablation study to show the contributions of our four proposed techniques by applying them incrementally.
 We measure the latency and memory footprint running the \texttt{Qwen3-Reranker-0.6B} on the NVIDIA platform to rank 60 candidates with an average length of 500.

 \autoref{fig:ablation_memory_latency} illustrates how memory footprint and latency change as each technique is applied incrementally.
-Starting from the baseline, we fist apply progressive cluster pruning.
-It reduces the latency by 49.0\%, but increasing the peak memory by 44.8\% due to the monolithic batch.
+Starting from the baseline, we first apply progressive cluster pruning.
+It reduces the latency by 49.0\%, but increases the peak memory by 44.8\% due to the monolithic batch.
 Then, we apply the chunked execution to reduce this memory overhead to 7.2\%.
 The remaining overhead stems from storing hidden states for all chunks, a requirement for the monolithic forwarding scheme.
-Next, we apply the pipelined scrolling loading, significantly reduces memory usage by 57.8\%.
-This optimization incurs a modest 81\,ms latency overhead because the reduced computation time from pruning no long fully hides the I/O latency.
+Next, we apply the overlapped layer streaming, significantly reduces memory usage by 57.8\%.
+This optimization incurs a modest 81\,ms latency overhead because the reduced computation time from pruning no longer fully hides the I/O latency.
 Finally, embedding table caching eliminates the last dominant memory bottleneck, reducing the peak memory usage to 271\,MiB with a negligible 4\,ms latency overhead.
 When combined, {\sys} achieves a 78.4\% reduction in peak memory and a 48.5\% reduction in latency compared to the baseline, demonstrating the effectiveness of our techniques when working in concert.

 These results validate that each technique successfully achieves its intended optimization goal, and their integration yields a system optimized for both memory and latency.